 Though political and media coverage of the refugee crisis has been extensive in recent years, the welcome and inclusion of such newcomers has often been neglected.

 The “More than a Game – Football Including Refugees” event will aim to foster intercultural openness, and further seek to empower, enable and support football organisations around Europe to work with refugees and asylum-seekers through football.

 The event will take place at Hampden Park in Glasgow, with a full programme and speaker line-up to be announced in due course.
 The event will take place on Thursday 26th September from 10.00am to 5.00pm.
 Registration is free of charge but compulsory.
 Click the following link to register your attendance, here.

 Please advise if you require special assistance regarding accessibility.

 The FIRE project runs until December 2020 and its aim is to promote football as a medium of social inclusion, participation, socialisation and access to sport for asylum-seekers, refugees and migrants.
 Financed by the Erasmus + programme, FIRE’s main objective is to support grassroots football organisations and foster cross-sector partnerships between all involved sectors by creating a network for mutually enriching participants.

-The Fare network is a partner in the project, along with Sport and citizenship think tank, the Royal Belgian Football Association, the Scottish Football Association (SFA), Romanian Football Federation (RFF), The Fundación del Fútbol Profesional (FFP), Fundacja dla Wolności (Foundation for Freedom, FDW) and the ESSCA School of Management.
+The Fare network is a partner in the project, along with Sport and citizenship think tank, the Royal Belgian Football Association (KBVB), the Scottish Football Association (SFA), Romanian Football Federation (RFF), The Fundación del Fútbol Profesional (FFP), Fundacja dla Wolności (Foundation for Freedom, FDW) and the ESSCA School of Management.

 Join the one-day forum on 26th September at Hampden Park to share your experience, ideas and know-how on using football for the social inclusion of refugees, migrants and asylum-seekers.